freeCodeCamp/guide/src/pages/accessibility/index.md

 due to aging.
 The document [Developing a Web Accessibility Business Case for Your Organization](https://www.w3.org/WAI/bcase/Overview) describes many different benefits of Web accessibility, including **benefits for organizations**.

-Web accessibility  should also include the people who doesnt have access to internet or computer.
+Web accessibility  should also include the people who doesnt have access to internet or computer for proper reach.

 A prominent guideline for web development was introduced by the [World Wide Web Consortium (W3C)](https://www.w3.org/), the [Web Accessibility Initiative](https://www.w3.org/WAI/) from which we get the [WAI-ARIA](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics), the Accessible Rich Internet Applications Suite.